Suns push past Warriors for 134-105 win, Thompson ejected

 Golden State’s Draymond Green and coach Steve Kerr, along with Phoenix players Chris Paul and Ayton also were whistled for technicals for various outbursts in the third, with most of that ire directed at the officials.

-In the midst of the third-quarter chaos, the Suns were playing well and their lead which grew to 19 points by the end of the quarter.
-Without Thompson, the defending NBA champs were never able to mount a rally and the Suns kept a comfortable lead throughout the fourth.
+While the techs were piling up, so was the Suns’ lead, which grew to 105-86 by the end of the third.
+Without Thompson, the defending NBA champs were never able to mount a rally and the Suns kept a comfortable lead for most of the fourth.

 Booker shot 10 of 19 from the field and 11 of 14 on free throws.
 The two-time All-Star added seven assists.